-- 1. In accordance with the provisions of the Town of Victoria Park Town Planning Scheme No. 1 and the Metropolitan Region Scheme, the application submitted by Aztec Architects on behalf of Laudis Developments Pty Ltd (DA Ref: 5.2014.531.1) for 15 Multiple Dwellings at 21 (Lot 44) King George Street, Victoria Park as indicated on the amended plans dated received 14 October 2014 be Approved subject to: - 1.1 The design quality being improved to the satisfaction of the Executive Manager Built Life in consultation with Council's Design Review Committee, to satisfy the requirements of Council Policy PLNG7 'Guide To Concessions on Planning Requirements for Mixed Use, Multiple Dwelling and Non-Residential Developments'. - 1.2 In order to confirm compliance with this planning approval and all relevant Council requirements, approval is to be obtained from the following Council Business Units prior to the submission of a certified application for a building permit: - Urban Planning; - Street Life; and - Park Life.
+1. In accordance with the provisions of the Town of Victoria Park Town Planning Scheme No. 1 and the Metropolitan Region Scheme, the application submitted by Aztec Architects on behalf of Laudis Developments Pty Ltd (DA Ref: 5.2014.531.1) for 15 Multiple Dwellings at 21 (Lot 44) King George Street, Victoria Park as indicated on the amended plans dated received 14 October 2014 be Approved subject to:

+- 1.1 The design quality being improved to the satisfaction of the Executive Manager Built Life in consultation with Council's Design Review Committee, to satisfy the requirements of Council Policy PLNG7 'Guide To Concessions on Planning Requirements for Mixed Use, Multiple Dwelling and Non-Residential Developments'. - 1.2 The south-western face of the balconies to Units 2 and 3 on the first floor level being modified to have a minimum setback of 5.0 metres from the centreline of the right-of-way. - 1.3 In order to confirm compliance with this planning approval and all relevant Council requirements, approval is to be obtained from the following Council Business Units prior to the submission of a certified application for a building permit: - Urban Planning; - Street Life; and - Park Life.